Lillard has season-high 60 points, Blazers beat Jazz 134-124

 Lillard has four career games of 60 points or more.
 He’s reached 61 twice.

-Jazz coach Will Harvey was asked what Utah could have done to stop Lillard after double-teaming him for much of the game.
+Jazz coach Will Hardy was asked what Utah could have done to stop Lillard after double-teaming him for much of the game.

-“I guess in theory we could have sent three people at him,” Harvey quipped.
+”I guess in theory we could have sent three people at him,” Hardy quipped.

 After struggling for much of January, the Blazers were coming off a morale-boosting 147-127 victory over San Antonio on Monday.